Neuroleptique/Random-rock-paper-scissors/README.md

 **Tech used:** HTML, CSS, JavaScript

 ## Lessons Learned
-DOM interaction with onclick and sent button value to client-side JavaScript
+DOM interaction with onclick and sent button value to client-side JavaScript, shake effet and rainbow text in CSS